-Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization (cont): ✓ Align systems and standards for just culture across all organizational departments, including Human Resources ✓ Ensure employees are well-trained in just culture algorithm and tools and utilize them in daily activities and decisions ✓ Publicly reward positive examples of just culture To engage clinical leadership: ✓ Include clinical leaders in the development of just culture policies ✓ Provide training for physicians, nurses, and other clinical leaders in just culture to build understanding and enthusiasm To engage patients and families: ✓ Ensure that patients and family members who serve on Board and committees are educated on just culture principles ✓ Include patients and families in mediation committees/tribunals to assist in resolving conflicts between departments Assessing Execution List of questions that should be asked to further assess and measure progress training on just culture?
-Is there one set of defined behavior the organization, including leaders Is compliance with the established reviewed performance reviews, in leaders and the workforce?
-Does the organization use, evaluating measures of just culture on employed. s regularly evaluated for assessing frontline
+Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization (cont): ✓ Align systems and standards for just culture across all organizational departments, including Human Resources ✓ Ensure employees are well-trained in just culture algorithm and tools and utilize them in daily activities and decisions ✓ Publicly reward positive examples of just culture To engage clinical leadership: Include clinical leaders in the development of just culture policies Provide training for physicians, nurses, and other clinical leaders in just culture to build understanding and enthusiasm To engage patients and families: Ensure that patients and family members who serve on Board and committees are educated on just culture principles Include patients and families in mediation committees/tribunals to assist in resolving conflicts between departments Assessing Execution List of questions that should be asked to further assess and measure progress training on just culture?
+Is there one set of defined behavious the organization, including leaders Is compliance with the established reviewed performance reviews, in leaders and the workforce?
+Does the organization use, evalua measures of just culture on employed performance on employed performance on the set of the organization use. s regularly evaluated for assessing frontline